-The UGC NET 2025 June Cycle is a highly competitive national-level exam conducted by the National Testing Agency (NTA) to determine eligibility for Assistant Professor roles and Junior Research Fellowship (JRF) and also for taking admission in PhD.
+The UGC NET 2025 December Cycle is a highly competitive national-level exam conducted by the National Testing Agency (NTA) to determine eligibility for Assistant Professor roles and Junior Research Fellowship (JRF) and for taking PhD admission.
 The NET exam consists of two mandatory papers: Paper I, which tests general teaching and research aptitude, and Paper II, which focuses on subject-specific knowledge.
-NTA NET Exam will be Conducted in online mode with two shifts which lasts 3 hours without breaks and is held twice a year (June and December).
+The NTA NET Exam will be Conducted online mode with two shifts which lasts 3 hours without breaks and is held twice a year (June and December).
 Successful candidates can pursue careers as Assistant Professors, secure JRF positions, or gain admission to PhD programs.

 Exam details | Application Process |